yeetypete/robosaw/README_Software.md

 4. You should see the Raspberry Pi boot up on the screen.

-5. Open the terminal and enter 'cd /pi/robosaw'
+5. Open the terminal and enter `cd /pi/robosaw`

 6. This directory is where the calibration scripts are located.
 Run these in this order to recalibrate the RoboVision system.

     a.
-Run 'python3 set_cam_index.py' first to tell RoboVision which camera is used for each task.
+Run `python3 set_cam_index.py` first to tell RoboVision which camera is used for each task.
 The color-cam is the one facing the fence, the angle-cam is the one that is closest to the intake side of the saw, and the center-cam is the one attached